DevPacho/DevPacho/README.md

 Web Frontend and experience in FullStack
 Development. <br>
 I enjoy the day to day and I tend to stand out for my fun, social and unconditional personality. <br>
-In addition, I have skills such as teamwork, assertive communication, leadership and attention to detail 🎯 </div> <br>
+In addition, I have skills such as teamwork, assertive communication, leadership and attention to detail <br>
+with which I seek to contribute to the IT world to exploit and elevate my potential to the next level 🎯 </div> <br>

 ![](https://komarev.com/ghpvc/?username=DevPacho&color=red&style=for-the-badge) <br>